fbpx

 Old Market Candy Shop

 The Old Market Candy Shop is just plain fun.
 It’s the classic candy store experience with traditional treats and handmade chocolates.
-The shop is retro-inspired and less than five minutes from the ballpark.
-Stop in and fill a bag with your favorite treats or some classic candies.
+The shop is retro-inspired and located less than five minutes from the ballpark.
+Stop in and fill a bag with your favorite treats or some classic candies from yesteryear.

 The Boiler Room Restaurant

-You won’t find a restaurant in Omaha with a better atmosphere.
-This fine dining experience takes place inside a restored industrial boiler room.
+You won’t find a restaurant in Omaha with a better atmosphere than The Boiler Room.
+As the name suggests, this fine dining experience takes place inside a restored industrial boiler room.
 Steel beams, brick walls, and beautiful architecture amplify the upscale restaurant environment.

-The Boiler Room features an exquisite wine list and a rich dinner menu to enjoy in its luxury dining setting.
-If you’re looking for a fancy dinner to celebrate a great win or pick yourself up after a hard loss, The Boiler Room is the perfect restaurant choice.
+The Boiler Room features an exquisite wine list and a rich dinner menu to enjoy in the context of its luxury dining setting.
+Whether you’re looking for a fancy dinner to celebrate a great win or pick yourself up after a hard loss, The Boiler Room is the perfect restaurant choice.

 Bob Kerrey Pedestrian Bridge